safwanhossain/safwanhossain.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in computer science at the [University of Toronto](https://web.cs.toronto.edu) and [Vector Institute](https://vectorinstitute.ai/).
+I am currently a Machine Learning Engineer at Cerebras Systems.
+Prior to that, I was graduate student in computer science at the [University of Toronto](https://web.cs.toronto.edu) and [Vector Institute](https://vectorinstitute.ai/).
 I am grateful to be supervised by [Nisarg Shah](http://www.cs.toronto.edu/~nisarg/) \(CS Theory group\) and [Frank Rudzicz](http://www.cs.toronto.edu/~frank/) \(Vector Institute\).
 My research explores strategic behaviour, fairness, and incentives in machine learning using techniques from algorithmic game theory, economics and mechanism design.
-As secondary interests, I have also delved into generative modelling and neural ODEs.
+I still continue to work on such research topics while in industry.
 Prior to graduate school, I completed my bachelors degree in electrical and computer engineering at the University of Toronto.

 Recent
 ======
+* **August 2020**
+    * I have joined [Cerebras Systems](https://www.cerebras.net/) as a Machine Learning Engineer!
+Cerebras have build the world's most powerful chip using wafer-scale integration to accelerate artificial intelligence by orders of magnitude beyond the current state.
+I will be initially working on the ML Frameworks team to provide integration with libraries like pyTorch and Tensorflow.

+* **June 2020**
+    * Our new paper on fair algorithms for multi-armed bandits using Nash Welfare is on arxiv! [paper](https://www.cs.toronto.edu/~nisarg/papers/fairMAB.pdf)

-* **January 2019**
+* **January 2020**
     * Our paper, *The Effect of Strategic Noise on Linear Regression*, was accepted at AAMAS 2020! [paper](https://safwanhossain.github.io/files/equilibria_linreg.pdf)
     * Our paper, *Designing Fairly Fair Classifiers via Economic Fairness Notions*, was accepted at WWW 2020 with Oral! [paper](https://safwanhossain.github.io/files/envy_equity.pdf)